JFtechOfficial/ultimate-ambilight-setup/README.md

         -c --clock          Install clock effect.
         -f --fan            Install fan script.
 ```
+* You now may configure any .json files, including the ones for the Google Assistant script and the fan script.
+You can find them in the following directories: `hyperion-mqtt-subscriber`, `Raspberry-Pi-PWM-fan`.

 ## ⚙️ Configuration
-You can configure all the .json files you want to install before the execution of the `install.sh` script.
-You can also change any configuration value after the [installation](#-installation) process.
+You can change any configuration value after the [installation](#-installation) process.
 If you do, please remember to reboot your device afterwards
 ```shell
 sudo reboot
 ```